 Animal Kingdom Tree, Animal Kingdom map, Tree of LIfe, Disney map wall art, 3D Wall art

-Never Meant to Open at Once
+3. Was Never Meant to Open All at Once

 Disney never finished Animal Kingdom the way they meant to.
 Wait, what?!?